turingschool/data_structures_and_algorithms/graphs/README.md

 * __Connected:__ A graph where all vertices can be reached from any other vertex -- i.e. every vertex is connected via some sequence of edges.
 (Opposite would be a __Disconnected Graph__)

+* __Strongly Connected:__ A graph where every vertex is reachable from every other vertex.

 ### Categorizing a Graph

 An example graph can often be categorized across several of the types mentioned above.